Tyler Armstrong

 Tyler Robert Armstrong (born January 22, 2004) is an American mountain climber who became the youngest person to climb Aconcagua in Argentina at the age of 9.

 Mountaineering career

 Beginning

 Armstrong started his career as mountain climber at the age of 6 after watching a documentary about hiking.
 After finding out that the youngest person that ever climbed Mount Whitney was 9 years, Armstrong started to train every day and soon started to climb his first mountains.

-Armstrong has hiked in ice, snow, rain, and heat.
-He has dealt with altitude sickness and hiking in the dark.
-Armstrong carries most of his own gear including poles, water, food, and clothing.
-His workout consists of running 4.5 miles on hills and walking an hour a day on a treadmill.
-He also hikes every month with his father.

 Expeditions

 Mount Whitney (July 26, 2011) – 14,495 feet

-After months of training, Armstrong climbed Mount Whitney in a single day on July 26, 2011.
-At 7 years old, he might be the youngest boy to climb the mountain, with a 6-year old girl, Eva Luna Harper-Zahn, summiting in 2018.
+Armstrong climbed Mount Whitney in a single day on July 26, 2011.
+At 7 years old, he might be the youngest boy to climb the mountain, with a 6-year-old girl, summiting in 2018.